hdosanjh/CRWR1200-draft/06-Asking-for-Help-Online.md

 ## Creating an Issue

 Select the `Issues` tab above, then select `New Issue`.
 The new issue screen will provide a box for `title` and for `description`.
   * Title: should concisely summarize your question, (for example, "How could I create better atmosphere in my text"?).
-Please do not ask questions about subjects already covered in the Wiki or which are easily searchable online.
+Please do **not** ask questions about subjects already covered in the documentation for the class (such as "when is my assignment due?") or which are easily searchable online (such as "How do I add an image to accompany my text?").
 Your title should **_not_** have a non-descriptive title such as "Question".

   * Description: this should describe the issue you are facing, with enough information for your instructor to provide a solution.
 GitHub supports Markdown, which allows quick text formatting in issues.
 (See [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).)
 You can also add a label to your issue if you want, but this is entirely optional.

 You will need to _assign_ this issue to your instructor (Ross), who will get back to you as soon as possible.
 Under the `Assignees` tab to the right of the issue description, select the gear button; GitHub will suggest Ross as your assignee.
 Click Ross' username.
 If Ross' username is not immediately visible, just type "rosslaird" (without the quotes) into the Assignee box.
-You may aslo [mention](https://github.com/blog/821-mention-somebody-they-re-notified) Ross in the context of any issue, and he will be notified.
+You may aslo [mention](https://github.com/blog/821-mention-somebody-they-re-notified) Ross, in the context of any issue or commit, and he will be notified.

 ## Closing an issue